 Driftwood can add some real character to a fish tank, making the aquascape look really professional.
 Do you often find yourself wondering where to find driftwood for aquariums in the wild and how safe would that be?
 Can you obtain it yourself, for free?
 Are there types of driftwood that you should avoid while on the lookout for a good fit?
 Well, I have your answers.

 Driftwood is often a centerpiece of stunning aquascape works.
 I would always try various shapes and sizes, going for that “underwater forest” look.
 It is also the go-to choice of fishkeepers for a black-watered tank that simulates a tropical river.
-Needless to say, I have been decorating my tanks with it, for years now.
+Needless to say, I have been decorating my tanks with it, for years already.

 There are also some fish health benefits to it.
 Driftwood can potentially lower the high pH value of water, making it ideal for softening the aquarium conditions.
 This is due to the tannin acids it leaks in the water.
 These acids have antibacterial properties that are beneficial to your fishes’ immune system.